Humanities Mellon Scholars

 As a Humanities Mellon Scholar, you will have a designated faculty mentor to help guide you through your first two years of college.
 Your mentor will meet with you individually twice every quarter.

-You will take the five courses that lead to the Certificate of Achievement in Humanities as a member of a learning community, allowing you to enjoy the social camaraderie and a network of support among classmates while you sharpen your study skills.
+You will take five courses that lead to the Certificate of Achievement in Humanities as a member of a learning community, allowing you to enjoy the social camaraderie and a network of support among classmates while you sharpen your study skills.
+Students are required to attend cohort-only classes to ensure and promote the unique bond that only cohort classes can provide.
+These classes generally meet a minimum once per week on the Foothill campus

-The five cohort courses in chronological order are:
+The five requred cohort courses in chronological order are:

 - HUMN 1: Cultures, Civilizations and Ideas: The Ancient World (Fall Quarter)